Coherent Control of Quantum-Dot Spins with Cyclic Optical Transitions: Stimulated Raman Transitions in Faraday Configuration

+We propose the following explanation for this asymmetric response to $\sigma_+$ and $\sigma_-$, as further detailed in Appendix~\ref{app:hhlh}.
+In general, the LH admixtures to the $\ket{\Uparrow}$ and $\ket{\Downarrow}$ are not equal in a magnetic field, an effect which is more pronounced for GaAs QDs due to a lower value of $\Delta_{lh}$.
+The kinetics of the two lambda systems are thus asymmetric, rendering $\eta$ and $\mathcal{C}$ dependent on the helicity and magnetic-field strength.
+A simple evaluation of the hole-spin-dependent value of $\Delta_{lh}$ in a 6.5\,T field, using known GaAs values for the LH and HH g-factors, yields a predicted ratio between $\eta^{-1}$ for $\sigma_+$ and $\eta$ for $\sigma_-$ of $\sim 2$, which agrees well with our measured ratio of $2.3(2)$.
+This asymmetry reveals a potentially useful feature for GaAs QDs at high magnetic fields: that there is a transition with enhanced cyclicity -- here $\sigma_+$ with $\mathcal{C}=\eta^{-2}\sim 1100$ -- best suited for readout, and another with reduced cyclicity -- here $\sigma_-$ with $\mathcal{C}=\eta^{2}\sim 225$ -- best suited for spin control and spin initialization.

-The results in Fig.\,\ref{fig2:cooling} highlight the essence of optical spin control in the Faraday configuration: an inevitable shift in the ESR frequency that depends on Raman laser polarization and the instantaneous Rabi frequency, which must be calibrated, as we have done, before experiments with programmable pulse amplitude and phase can be performed.
+The results in Fig.\,\ref{fig2:cooling} highlight the essence of optical spin control in the Faraday configuration: an inevitable shift in the ESR frequency that depends on Raman laser polarization and the instantaneous Rabi frequency.
+If a $\pi_z$ component is present in the spin-flipping transition (as we suppose is the case for the InGaAs QD but not the GaAs QD), then this shift could be mitigated, though not eliminated, with an asymmetric Raman drive.
+In all instances, it must be calibrated, as we have done, before experiments with programmable pulse amplitude and phase can be performed.